gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 ## Use Services and Service Discovery

-In the previous exercise, we manually copied IP addresses to connect pods.
+In the previous exercise, we manually copied IP addresses to connect Pods.
 This is not only inconvenient, but error prone.
-After a pod is restarted its IP address changes, this will prevent your pods from reconnecting when failures occur.
-In our current setup it is impossible to load balance the traffic between multiple instances of the `backend` pod.
+After a Pod is restarted its IP address changes, this will prevent your Pods from reconnecting when failures occur.
+In our current setup it is impossible to load balance the traffic between multiple instances of the `backend` Pod.
 Services will help us to fix all of these issues.

-1. Add a label to the `db` pod.
+1. Add a label to the `db` Pod.
 In the `manifests/db.yaml` file update the `metadata` section.
 The whole section should look like the following:

     ```yaml
     metadata: